clementzach/greek_tutor/services/README.md

    journalctl -u greek-tutor-flask.service -f

 Notes
-- Optionally set a runtime User= in each service to a non-root account.
+- Services run as user `zacharyclement` (update if deploying under different user)
+- Services use .venv at `/home/zacharyclement/greek_tutor/.venv`
-- Bind to 127.0.0.1 and front with a reverse proxy (e.g., Nginx) for TLS.
+- Bind to 127.0.0.1 and front with a reverse proxy (e.g., Nginx) for TLS
-- Ensure /etc/default/greek-tutor has correct absolute paths and secrets.
+- Ensure /etc/default/greek-tutor has correct secrets and configuration